 One-by-one the wide homes of West 35th Street were sold off and before 1910 the block would have no fewer than three high-end hotels.
 But none of them would equal the Collingwood’s impressive architecture or guest register.

 Robert F. Spalding razed four elegant brownstone-clad homes—Nos.
 43 through 49--to erect his new brick and limestone hotel.
 Construction of the 12-story structure was begun in 1900 and completed in December of the next year.
-The exuberant Beaux Arts façade, like buildings along the boulevards of Paris, was laden with heavy, carved ornamentation.
+Designed by architect Harry B. Mulliken, its exuberant Beaux Arts façade, like buildings along the boulevards of Paris, was laden with heavy, carved ornamentation.
 While some other architects were frosting their Beaux Arts designs with ornate terra cotta decoration, the Collingwood went with carved limestone.

 At the 11th floor, four immense lounging allegorical sculptures represented the continents of Asia, North American, Europe and Africa.